gearglow/ReptiliaWithATwist/The List.md

 "Okay, fine," Hermione huffed.
 "What time?"

 "Noon or so?
-We can grab lunch in Soho or something, make an afternoon of it."
+We can grab lunch in Charing or something, make an afternoon of it."

 "Harry, it's almost noon now!
 How're you going to get here so quickly?"